Chipt-Productions/aoc-swift-2023/README.md

 Tests continue to be a vital proofing ground, as they can be run a lot faster than the full code compile.

+### Day 04

+It's nice to come back to some fun regex parsing after yesterday (yes, I'm one of those weirdos who actually likes regex).
+Today is also a fun exploration into sets, which I've lightly tapped on in my Swift learnings so far (alongside Advent of Code, I am taking some Codecademy courses to learn Swift and SwiftUI).

+Sets give us a lot of methods for comparing two sets of things, and finding things like intersections, unions, etc. There are quite a lot of methods, and it made figuring out today's challenge a breeze.

+I'm also making use of reduce to minimize the amount of code needed for part 1, which was a fun bit of practice, since reduce is a method I don't use very often (and should probably think to use more...).

+Part 2 gets into recursions, which is also something I don't work on very often.
+Ridiculousness of the story aside (winning lottery tickets giving dupe tickets?), I *suppose* 🤷🏼‍♀️ it was "fun" to complete this part. 😅

+Overall, today felt like the day I started feeling more comfortable in Swift - thinking of my data with Structs and Sets, understanding types and how to handle optionals, using smart instance methods, and composing my code in a way which feels readable and intuitive.

+I look forward to Day 05.